What is limestone? Understanding the Chemical Composition

 Chemical Formation

-A rich example of this can be seen in the Puerto Princesco underground river in the Philippines.
-This is an 8.2 kilometre navigable, underground river which shows numerous examples of limestone formations.
+A rich example of this can be seen in the Puerto Princesa underground river in the Philippines.
+This is an 8.2-kilometre navigable, underground river that shows numerous examples of limestone formations.

-Travertine is another result of calcium carbonate precipitation from ground and surface waters, especially geothermal sources.
+The limestone, travertine, results when calcium carbonate precipitates from ground and surface waters, especially geothermal sources.

 Clastic Formation